JuliaNonconvex/Nonconvex.jl/README.md

 ## Custom gradient / adjoint

-To specify a custom gradient or adjoint rule for the function `f` above, the following can be used:
+A custom gradient rule for a function should be defined using ChainRulesCore's `rrule`.

+For example the following can be used for the function `f` defined above.

 ```julia
 using ChainRulesCore